dask/dask/docs/source/order.rst

    This is an advanced topic that most users won't need to worry about.

-When Dask is given a task graph to compute, it needs to choose a an order to execute the tasks in.
+When Dask is given a task graph to compute, it needs to choose an order to execute the tasks in.
 We have some constraints: dependencies must be executed before their dependants.
 But beyond that there's a large space of options.
 We want Dask to choose an ordering that maximizes parallelism while minimizing